Laws of Oceania

 Section 8 - Disruption of Party Proceedings

-Whoever causes or actively participates in the willful disruption of proceedings of any sanctioned party proceeding of the Oceania may be punished by a fine of not more than ten thousand dollars or by imprisonment for nine months, or both.
+Whoever causes or actively participates in the willful disruption of proceedings of any sanctioned party proceeding of the Oceania may be punished by a fine of not more than ten thousand dollars or by imprisonment for one year, or both.

 Section 9 - Escape from Custody

-Whoever, after lawfully being placed in custody in a jail of a city or town, escapes from any such jail shall be punished by imprisonment in a jail shall be punished by death or further imprisonment of no less than an additional one and one half years.
-Whoever gives aid, comfort or fails to disclose knowledge of an escape as described by this statute shall be punished by fine of no less than two thousand dollars and imprisonment of six months.
+Whoever, after lawfully being placed in custody or detainment, escapes from any such detainment shall be punished by additional imprisonment of no less than two years but not more than ten years.
+Whoever gives aid, comfort or fails to disclose knowledge of an escape as described by this statute shall be punished by fine of no less than two thousand dollars and imprisonment for two years.

 Section 10 - Failure to Provide Aid to an Officer

 Whoever neglects or refuses to assist an officer of law in the execution of his office in a criminal case, in the preservation of the peace or in the apprehension or securing of a person for a breach of the peace, or in a case of escape or rescue of persons arrested upon civil process, shall be punished by a fine of not more than five hundred dollars or by imprisonment for not more than three years.